aster-alemu/LeaderboardProject/README.md

 # 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the issues page and give feedback.

 # Show your support
 Give a ⭐️ if you like this project!